Spacerat/cherrypicker/README.md

     cherrypicker> git rebase -i origin/master

-Change the command to `edit` or `e` for the commit you want to modify
+Change the command to `edit` or `e` for the commit you want to modify:

     Stopped at 205f4c4...  added a feature
     You can amend the commit now, with